privacycg/requestStorageAccessFor/README.md

 This document proposes a similar, but separate, API,` document.requestStorageAccessFor`, which would allow the embedding site to request access it knows it needs on behalf of its embedded content.

 This new API would be somewhat similar to the existing `requestStorageAccess`.
-It would still require activation, though of the top-level document; would still delegate to per-browser logic, so that each browser can customize the experience to their users’ expectations (for example, user prompts like those of `requestStorageAccess` could be used, or First-Party Sets could help gate access); and would gate a permission that is similar to the prior page-level `requestStorageAccess` grant.
+It would still require activation, though of the top-level document; would still delegate to per-browser logic, so that each browser can customize the experience to their users’ expectations (for example, user prompts like those of `requestStorageAccess` could be used, or Related Website Sets could help gate access); and would gate a permission that is similar to the prior page-level `requestStorageAccess` grant.

 This API could be treated as similar in principle to browser-specific compatibility measures, implemented in [Safari](https://github.com/WebKit/WebKit/blob/main/Source/WebCore/page/Quirks.cpp#L1131-L1163) and [Firefox](https://searchfox.org/mozilla-central/rev/287583a4a605eee8cd2d41381ffaea7a93d7b987/dom/base/Document.cpp#17051), where an internal API is invoked, based on browser-defined domain allowlists, that requests cross-site cookie access on behalf of embedded sites.

 Requiring user interaction in `<iframe>` elements helps the original `requestStorageAccess` API deter spam and abuse from both embedders and embeddees, and the requirement that the embeddee call `requestStorageAccess` indicates its willingness to be embedded.
-To compensate for the lack of these protections with the proposed API, browsers should require additional trust signals, such as FPS membership, to grant access.
+To compensate for the lack of these protections with the proposed API, browsers should require additional trust signals, such as RWS membership, to grant access.
 This is discussed in Privacy & Security Considerations.

 ## Key scenarios